lookshe/nepenthes/website/index.md

   - name: Variable name passed to the template.
   - depth_min: The smallest number of words to put into the URL
   - depth_max: The largest number of words to put into the URL

 - link_array: Creates a variable sized array of links.
   - min_count: Size of the smallest list of links to generate
   - max_count: Maximum number of links in the array
   - depth_min: The number smallest of words (from the given wordlist) to put into a URL, ie, '/toque/Messianism/narrowly' has a depth of three.
   - depth_max: The largest number of words

+- booleans: Creates probabilistic flags.
+None are enabled by default.
+  - name: Name of boolean var to be passed to template
+  - probability: Number, 0 to 100.
+Zero means 'never' and 100 means 'always.

 The second portion of the template file is a Lustache template; you